-The library’s study environments and facilities
+The library’s study environments

 -